 5 Tips to Kill Late Season Gobblers

-It’s late May and I’m tired of rising before the sun.
+It’s late in the turkey season and I’m tired of rising before the sun.
 On a recent morning, I made up my mind to roll over and wait for the daylight to wake me again.
-As is typical after five weeks of turkey hunting, I’m less than enthusiastic about getting out of bed, but years of experience tell me that the struggle is not without potential reward.
+As is typical after several weeks of constant hunting, I’m less than enthusiastic about getting out of bed, but years of experience tell me that the struggle is not without potential reward.

 Late season gobblers have heard every call, maybe dodged some lead, and have seen every form of hunter slinking through the woods.
 Much like post-rut bucks, they are leery.
 So to give yourself a chance when the day is already warm by sunrise, you need to alter your tactics accordingly.

 This tops the list because we can’t stress its importance enough.
 How many times have you stood up from the base of a tree to hear the dreaded putt?
 When you’re ready to leave, sit for another 10 minutes.
 Turkeys won’t be as vocal after fly down, so don’t give up too quickly.

 If wild turkeys aren’t calling often, then neither should you.
 Mimic nature or you’re going to blow the hunt before a bird considers heading your direction.
 When you get set up, a few soft yelps now and then are all you need.
 Leave the loud calls at home.
 If you’ve scouted and know where turkeys are hanging out during the day, then a gobbler that hears your initial calls may come find you if he feels like it.

 Use Those Decoys

 As toms aren’t likely to give away their approach, make sure they have something to focus on when they come sneaking in.
 It’s best to use multiple hen decoys.
 Less dominant gobblers have been whipped throughout the season and aren’t likely to approach if they think a fight will ensue.
 Even dominant toms may hang up and try to coax a hen to them instead.

 Hunt With a Buddy